J.P. Crawford Player Props: Mariners vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in the league.
+- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Diamondbacks have the 26th-ranked team ERA across all league pitching staffs (4.70).
+- The Diamondbacks have the 26th-ranked team ERA among all MLB pitching staffs (4.68).

-- Diamondbacks pitchers combine to allow 128 total home runs at a clip of 1.2 per game (to rank 22nd in the league).
+- Diamondbacks pitchers combine to rank 20th in baseball in home runs allowed (129 total, 1.2 per game).

-- Pfaadt makes the start for the Diamondbacks, his eighth of the season.
-He is 0-4 with an 8.81 ERA and 27 strikeouts through 31 2/3 innings pitched.
+- Kelly (9-4 with a 3.30 ERA and 103 strikeouts in 101 2/3 innings pitched) looks for his 10th victory when he gets the start for the Diamondbacks, his 18th of the season.

-- In his last appearance on Saturday, the righty tossed six innings against the Cincinnati Reds, giving up three earned runs while surrendering four hits.
+- The right-hander last pitched on Wednesday against the St. Louis Cardinals, when he tossed six innings, allowing one earned run while giving up four hits.

-- The 24-year-old has an ERA of 8.81, with 7.7 strikeouts per nine innings, in seven games this season.
-Opponents have a .316 batting average against him.
+- In 17 games this season, the 34-year-old has amassed an ERA of 3.30, with 9.2 strikeouts per nine innings.
+Opponents are hitting .208 against him.

 © 2023 Data Skrive.
 All rights reserved.